If you buy a New York life insurance policy, certain steps need to be taken, especially if you are replacing an existing policy.

 When a replacement is involved, your agent must contact your existing life insurance company with form LF-203 – Authorization to Release Information.

-The existing life insurance company is required to respond with detailed information about your existing policy.
+The existing life insurance company must respond with detailed information about your existing policy.

-Your agent then needs to complete one of the following disclosure statements for your review and submission to the new company.
+Your agent must complete one of the following disclosure statements for your review and submission to the new company.

 PR 101 – Disclosure Statement for Whole Life or Universal Life Product Replacement